ericgomez/vscode-php-string-syntax/README.md

 $jsCode = /*js*/ "console.log('Hello, World!');";
 ```

-Visual Studio Code will apply SQL, HTML, and JavaScript syntax highlighting to the content of the strings, improving readability and streamlining development.
+Visual Studio Code will apply HTML, XML/SVG, SQL and JavaScript syntax highlighting to the content of the strings, improving readability and streamlining development.

 ### Customization